The AI Race

 Anthropic’s leaked pitch deck in 2023 is another example, with the AGI company stating that it plans to build models “orders of magnitude” larger than competitors.
 They write: “These models could begin to automate large portions of the economy,” and “we believe that companies that train the best 2025/26 models will be too far ahead for anyone to catch up in subsequent cycles.”
 These statements evidence that despite arguments about restraint and safety, Anthropic is just as motivated to race for AGI as their peers.

-DeepMind CEO Demis Hassabis has been similarly inconsistent, arguing that AGI risks is legitimate and demands regulation and slowdown, while simultaneously leading DeepMind’s effort to catch up to ChatGPT and Claude.
+DeepMind CEO Demis Hassabis has been similarly inconsistent, arguing that AGI risks are legitimate and demanding regulation and a slowdown, while simultaneously leading DeepMind’s effort to catch up to ChatGPT and Claude.
 Elon Musk has also consistently argued that AI poses serious risks, despite being the driving force between both OpenAI and xAI.

 These contradictory actions lead to huge public confusion, with some onlookers even arguing that concerns about x-risk are a commercial hype strategy.
-But the reality is the opposite: the utopists understand that AGI will be such an incredibly powerful technology that they are willing to cut corners for power.
+But the reality is the opposite: the utopists understand that AGI will be such an incredibly powerful technology that they are willing to cut corners to reach it first.
 Today, even if these actors can signal concern, history gives us no reason to believe they would ever prioritize safety over racing.

 Turning care into acceleration

-In this case, utopists have managed to turn both the uncertainty about what exact problems will emerge with AGI, and the fear of it being done wrongly, into two excuses to maintain the status quo of racing as fast as possible.
+In this case, utopists have managed to turn both the uncertainty about the details of AGI risks, and the fear of it being done by the “wrong” people, into two more excuses to maintain the status quo of racing as fast as possible.

 OpenAI’s Planning for AGI argues that because it’s hard to anticipate AI capabilities, it’s best to move fast and keep iterating and releasing models: